-- Entries will only be accepted by the Centre that are booked with the Centre Café and held during the months Aug, Sep and Oct 2017.
-Closing date for entry will be 31 Oct 2017.
+- Entries will only be accepted by Milne Bay and Highfields Aquatic and Fitness Centre Facebook page.
+Closing date for entry will be 9am 23 November 2017.
 After this date, no further entries to the competition will be permitted.

 - No responsibility can be accepted for entries not received for whatever reason.

-- The rules of the competition and the prize for each winner are as follows: Winner drawn at random 1 November 2017.
-Parties rescheduled outside these months do not count.
-Only parties that are paid in full qualify with all terms and conditions met.
-There will be one winner.
+- The rules of the competition and the prize for each winner are as follows: Winner drawn at random 23 November 2017.
+There will be two winners.